thinkocapo/willcapio/README.md

 subreddits to follow.

 III.
-IMG host research. have to pay somewhere.
+IMG host research. have to pay somewhere?

 TOP PHOTOS - saved a bunch to ~/Pictures folder. post FL/vaca's. but re-check all int'l photo albums. pics from : breckenridge hostel, ukrainian toys in store,

 check memoir document on GDrive, everything underlined....

-WRITINGS/LITERATURE(?)
+WRITINGS/LITERATURE
+my writings from willcapo.blogspot?

 CARNAVAL colombia

-florida hockey photo. jetski.
+florida hockey photo. jetski. still need find it, check backups. put it in /about maybe.

 ## Code Page for Part II